jcorrell35/vault-web/content/Programming/Creating a Github Site with Hugo.md

 date: 2025-02-24
 draft: false
 ---
-> *This page is sort of outdated, it was the original way I was developing and deploying the website.
+>[!warning] *This page is sort of outdated, it was the original way I was developing and deploying the website.
 It was originally called "This Website" and I was discussing how I built this website.
 I now use Obsidian to publish this site: [[Using Obsidian, Quartz, and Github Pages to Setup a Simple Static Website]].* Here is the [link](https://jcorrell35.github.io/life-repository) to my old website if you are curious.

 This website is built with [Hugo](https://gohugo.io), using the [Terminal](https://github.com/panr/hugo-theme-terminal/) theme.